Easy hard-boiled eggs

 Looking to add more protein to your diet or wondering how to cook hard-boiled eggs?
 Explore these suggestions.

-- Place eggs in a single layer in a saucepan.
-Add enough water to come at least one inch above the eggs.
-Quickly bring to a boil and turn off heat.
+- Place eggs in a saucepan large enough to hold them in a single layer.
+Add enough cold water to come at least 1 inch above the eggs.
+Heat over high heat to boiling.
+Turn off heat.

 - If necessary, remove the pan from the burner to prevent further boiling.
 Cover pan.
 Let the eggs stand in the hot water about 12 minutes for large eggs (about 9 minutes for medium, about 15 for extra-large).

 - Immediately run cold water over the eggs or place them in ice water until they’re completely cooled.
 Never microwave eggs in the shell and unfortunately, it’s almost impossible to hard-boil eggs at altitudes above 10,000 feet

 - Start peeling at the large end.
 Hold egg under running cold water or dip in a bowl of water to help ease off the shell.